-This course will introduce students to a number of religious traditions in their classical formulations and their contemporary practices, as well as deepen their understandings of particular religious traditions such as Hinduism, Buddhism, Judaism, Christianity, and Islam.
-The course will be experientially engaging, with visits to religious sites or worship spaces.
+This course introduces students to a range of religious traditions in their classical formulations and contemporary practices, and deepens their understandings of religious traditions such as Hinduism, Buddhism, Judaism, Christianity, and Islam.
+The course is experientially engaging, with visits to religious sites or worship spaces.
 May replace General Education Course RELG 109 Prerequisite: For Honors students only.
 3 sem. hrs.
 3 crs.

-\SPAN 190 Honors Spanish
+SPAN 190 Honors Spanish

-This upper-level Spanish course is designed for honors students who are native speakers of Spanish or have high competency Spanish language skills.
+This upper-level Spanish course is designed for Honors students who are native speakers of Spanish or have high competency Spanish language skills.
 The purpose of this course is to develop students' reading and writing skills in Spanish through a study of critical Latin American issues.
-This will be carried out through a variety of mediums such as literature, film, journalism, and historical texts.
+This is carried out through a variety of media, such as literature, film, journalism, and historical texts.
 Prerequisite: For Honors students only.
 3 sem. hrs.
 3 crs.